ebozden/Rotary-Wing-UAV-Modeling-Control-and-Waypoint-Tracking-Simulink/README.md

 ## 🚀 How to Run

 1. Open `Simulink_Model.slx` in MATLAB Simulink.
+2. Run `dronevalues.m` in MATLAB
-2. Run the simulation to observe the UAV dynamics.
+3. Run the simulation to observe the UAV dynamics.
-3. (Optional) Connect to FlightGear for real-time visualization.
+4. (Optional) Connect to FlightGear for real-time visualization.

 ## 📎 Requirements

-- MATLAB R202x
+- MATLAB R2023a
 - Simulink
 - FlightGear (optional)